AnthonyRoccoFrank/leaflet-challenge/README.md

  * When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
 Use the URL of this JSON to pull in the data for the visualization.
 The following image is a sampling of earthquake data in JSON format:
  * <p align="center"><img src="https://static.bc-edx.com/data/dl-1-1/m15/lms/img/4-JSON.jpg" alt="4-JSON" tabindex="0" role="button" aria-label="4-JSON.
 Click to Enlarge."></p>

+2. Import and visualize the data by doing the following:
+ * Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.
+  ** Your data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
+Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
+  ** Hint: The depth of the earth can be found as the third coordinate for each earthquake.